vinniny/milestone2/04_doc/milestone-2.md

 ## 1. Objective

 Design and verify a **single-cycle RV32I processor** that is synthesizable, functionally correct, and passes all provided ISA tests.
 Behavioral and FPGA implementations must be equivalent.
+The processor is implemented with the ISA RV32I, excluding FENCE instructions.
+To enable communication between your custom processor (soft-core) and ex-ternal peripherals, some modifications to the standard processor design are necessary.
+The standard peripherals it must support are LCD, LEDs, and SWITCHes; seven-segment LEDs are optional.
+In order to accommodate the lecture, for memory, the processor utilizes two identical logic element memory models.
+One is read-only for the instruction memory, while the other is read-write for the data memory.

 ---